Motiva preliminarily picked to run Curacao refinery: report

 PDVSA’s contract to run the facility, which is crucial for its storage, refining and shipping operations, will expire at the end of 2019.
 The government of the Caribbean island is seeking a company willing to handle it in the long run and probably also to finish the lease term next year.

-Motiva, based in Houston, was chosen by Curacao from a list of interested firms as the “preferred bidder” to run the refinery from 2020 or possibly before, if a separate agreement is reached, according to the Antillians Dagblad newspaper.
+Motiva, based in Houston, was chosen by Curacao from a list of interested companies as the “preferred bidder” to run the refinery from 2020 or possibly before, if a separate agreement is reached, according to the Antillians Dagblad newspaper.

 Motiva is a U.S. subsidiary of Saudi energy giant Aramco and a regular buyer of Venezuelan crude.